Reagan County Vehicle Impound Guide

 If your license was suspended due to the DUI arrest, you have a couple of options:

-• They need: Their valid driver's license, written authorization from you allowing them to pick up the vehicle, and the vehicle title or registration to prove ownership.
+- They Need: Their valid driver's license, a signed authorization letter from you allowing them to pick up the vehicle, and the vehicle title or registration to prove ownership.
+The authorization letter should clearly state their name and that you authorize them to retrieve your vehicle.

 Retrieving your vehicle involves various fees, and they can add up quickly.
 Knowing what to expect can help you prepare.

 Payment methods vary by impound lot.
-It's best to call the lot directly to confirm their accepted forms of payment.
+Call the impound lot in advance to confirm accepted payment methods.
 Generally, you can expect to pay with:

 Timeline